jyotinlad/message-processor/README.md

 # Message Processor

 ## Overview
-A POC created to interact with queues (using Rabbit MQ) and process the messages within them.
+A process to interact with queues (using Rabbit MQ), parsing the messages within them and loading them into a SQLite database.